Roman (album)

 Roman (Note: "Roman" translated from French to "novel".) is the fifth story CD released by the fantasy band Sound Horizon.
 It was released on November 22, 2006 through King Records.
 From Roman Revo himself started singing in the songs.
-Katsura Yukimaru also made a manga inspirated by Roman under the same name.
+Katsura Yukimaru also made a manga inspired by Roman under the same name.

 Plot

 Hiver Laurant, a child who died prematurely in the womb, was given a funeral that lasted from daybreak till dusk.
 To make sure Hiver would not be alone in his grave, his mother has him buried with twin dolls that were named Violette and Hortense.
 But Hiver's spirit gives the dolls life so they travel the world and can gather stories of the world that their owner would never come to know.

 The Unseen Arm

 There were two men both named Laurant: One with blond hair and one with red hair.
 Years ago, the two Laurants faced each other in battle and the redhead took the blonde Laurant's arm.
 The Blonde Laurant sworn revenge as his loss of arm and phantom pain lead to him losing his job and then his family.
 The blonde Laurant found the redhead Laurant at a local bar one day, only to find himself unable to kill the man upon seeing him drunk and without an eye.
 The two then realize that they both were living meaningless lives, before the blonde Laurant was awestruck to find his former enemy killed before his eyes by a revenge-driven youth named Laurencin.
 The Blonde Laurant did nothing but observe while eventually realizing that his arm being cut off had its own meaning along with his life.